Resolving Star Cluster Formation in Galaxy Simulations with Cosmic Ray Feedback: Simulation Methods

 \subsection{\textsc{Crisp} Gas Physics}

 The \textsc{Crisp} model considers several cooling and heating processes that dominate the thermal evolution of cold gas.
 Specifically, we track diatomic, neutral, and ionized hydrogen.
 We include cooling from low-temperature fine-structure metal lines from ground state and singly ionized C, O, and Si, based on collision rates \citep{abrahamsson_fine-structure_2007, grassi_krome_2014}.
 Ly$\alpha$ cooling by neutral hydrogen \citep{cen_hydrodynamic_1992}, rotation-vibrational lines from $\mathrm{H}_2$ \citep{moseley_turbulent_2021} are the other significant contributors to cooling at low temperatures.
 Heating comes from FUV absorption \citep{bakes_photoelectric_1994} and CRs \citep{pfrommer_simulating_2017}.
+In the \mhdX case, CR ionization is applied uniformly using ionization rates from \cite{glover_star_2007}.
+In the \crmhd cases, CR ionization rates are rescaled based on the local CR energy density.
+We find in our \crmhd simulations that the ISM CR energy densities are fairly uniform and close to the solar neighborhood value \sttfp.
+Therefore, in practice, CR ionization rates are nearly the same between all three cases.
 The remaining features of the \textsc{Crisp} feedback model are described in \citecrisp, and are outlined in \citet{thomas_why_2025} and \sttf.